-Trump says China meddling in 2018 election; Beijing rejects charge
+Trump accuses China of 2018 election meddling; Beijing rejects charge

 Trump asked the Security Council to work with the United States to “ensure the Iranian regime changes its behavior and never acquires a nuclear bomb.”

+China’s Wang encouraged Iran to keep its commitments under the nuclear deal and, in an apparent riposte to Trump, said “at the same time, the legitimate right of all countries to normal economic relations and trade with Iran should be respected.”

-While Iran has made clear that it has little interest in opening talks with the United States following Washington’s abrogation of the nuclear deal, North Korean leader Kim Jong Un met with Trump in June about his nuclear program.
+While Iran has made clear that it has little interest in opening talks with the United States since Washington’s abrogation of the accord, North Korean leader Kim Jong Un met with Trump in June about his country’s nuclear program.

-Kim reiterated his commitment to denuclearisation to him in a letter and to South Korean President Moon Jae-in, Trump said.
+U.S. Secretary of State Mike Pompeo will visit Pyongyang next month to discuss North Korean denuclearization efforts ahead of a planned second summit between Kim and Trump, the U.S. State Department said on Wednesday.

 “I think we will make a deal, but unfortunately to ensure this progress continues we must enforce existing U.N.
-Security Council resolutions until denuclerarization occurs,” Trump said.
+Security Council resolutions until denuclearization occurs,” Trump said before Pompeo’s trip was announced.

-“However, we have detected that some nations are already violating these U.N. sanctions.
-This includes illegal ship-to-ship transfers which must end immediately,” he said.

-Trump did not name the countries.
-U.S. Ambassador to the United Nations Nikki Haley accused Russia earlier this month of “cheating” on U.N. sanctions on North Korea and said Washington has “evidence of consistent and wide-ranging Russian violations.”
+Trump told the Council some countries were violating the U.N. sanctions, but he did not name them.
+The U.S. ambassador to the United Nations accused Russia this month of “cheating” on U.N. sanctions on North Korea.

 Reporting by Yara Bayoumy, Steve Holland, David Lawder and Michelle Nichols; Writing by Arshad Mohammed; editing by Grant McCool